 If any of you have purchased antibiotics for your long-term medical supplies, you know these are considered prepper gold.
 Having this medicine on hand in extended emergencies can help prevent infections or even save a life.

-It must be said that not all antibiotics are created equal.
-Understanding this canÂ help you find the rightÂ antibiotics that will work best for the specificÂ medical conditions you are trying to target.
+Understanding the differences in antibiotics can help you target the right medicine to work best for the specific medical conditions.
 Because there are such a wide range of antibiotics, before you buy them do some research on your own or talk with a medical professional to see which antibiotics would be best for you and your family.

 Certain antibiotics should not be mixed with other drugs, foods or alcohol.
-For instance, drinking grapefruit juice with erythromycins or taking erythromycin with theophylline (a drug used for respiratory ailments) can cause fatal heart arythmias.
-There are many other interactions that doctors know aboutÂ thatÂ the laymanÂ does not.
-That being said, if you do plan on storing these medications, have a pharmaceutical or drug guide on hand to ensure that correct medicines and dosages are given.
+For instance, drinking grapefruit juice with erythromycins or taking erythromycin with theophylline (a drug used for respiratory ailments) can cause fatal heart arrhythmias.
+There are many other interactions doctors are aware of that the layman does not.
+Therefore, if you do plan on storing these medications, have a pharmaceutical or drug guide on hand to ensure correct medicines and dosages are given.
 Used copies of this reference can be purchased at college book stores at a discounted price.

-Keep in mind that when antibiotics are used to treat an infection, the “good” bacteria in the large intestine may also be destroyed as a result.
-Therefore, consider investing in some probiotics to help restore the microbial balance that is disrupted by antibiotics and infections.
-Probiotics are usually sold in the vitamin section of most pharmacies as well as in health food stores.
-They can be stored along with your vitamins in your reserve supplies.
+Keep in mind when antibiotics are used to treat an infection, the “good” bacteria in the large intestine may also be destroyed as a result.
+Consider investing in some probiotics to help restore the microbial balance that is disrupted by antibiotics and infections.
+Probiotics are usually sold in the vitamin section of most pharmacies or health food stores and can be stored along with your vitamins in your reserve supplies.

 Please consider the following concerns before purchasing antibiotics:

 - They are not a first line of defense.